 - PLM is an enable to manage complex enterprise data that relates to the product realization (BoM, product configuration, attributes, requirements, cost, etc.)

 - Engineering data is mastered in PLM, manufacturing and service data is typically mastered in Enterprise Ressource Process (ERP); it varies based on make-to-buy strategies, product complexity, manufacturing complexity, functional interdependencies, etc.

 - PLM enables effective and efficient product realization (not only product creation); it accelerates maturity growth in product development projects by providing means to control key parameters of New Product Introduction (NPI).

-- Virtual design and validation simulation enables faster developments while reducing the cost of new product introduction (greater simulation accuracy, faster product validation and verification, better outcome quality, reduction in number of physical prototypes, greater data visibility and traceability, etc.).
+- Virtual design and validation simulations enable faster developments while reducing the cost of new product introduction (greater simulation accuracy, faster product validation and verification, better outcome quality, reduction in a number of physical prototypes, greater data visibility and traceability, etc.).

 - PLM is equally about engineering and product efficiency – enabled by better processes, better ways of working (organizational structures and culture); with the support of some IT tools.

-Product efficiency has the potential to yield more tangible benefits: for instance, it can contribute to improve revenue with open innovation, access to new solution networks, enhance products and associated services, increase sales (top line improvement) and efficiency through better delivery and engagement model, healthier competition, reduction of poor quality (bottom line improvement) by 2 to 3 fold by reducing direct and indirect material cost.
+Product efficiency has the potential to yield more tangible benefits: for instance, it can contribute to improving revenue with open innovation, access to new solution networks, enhance products and associated services, increase sales (top-line improvement) and efficiency through better delivery and engagement model, healthier competition, reduction of poor quality (bottom line improvement) by 2 to 3 fold by reducing direct and indirect material cost.